Review: Naturehike Hiby Tent

 Ventilation

-All three air vents strategically point toward the back of the tent, allowing for maximum airflow when the tent is pitched with the vestibule facing away from the wind.
+Three air vents point toward the back of the tent for maximum airflow when pitched with the vestibule facing away from the wind.
+With two people inside we experienced minimal condensation — none inside the inner tent.

 Weather Resistance